 Following letter 1 and letter 2, if there is no improvement in your child’s attendance then the following actions may be taken:

-- Home visit from the Education Welfare Officer, Mrs Dunn or Mrs Hillyer and Mr Longley
+- Home visit from the Education Welfare Officer, Mrs Eyvbowho, or Mr Longley and Miss Walker

 - Invite to Attendance Support Plan meeting